aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 weight = 400
 +++

-## Create Construct Lib - Construct
+## Create Construct Library - Construct

 Next, we will create a construct library project leveraging Projen to synthesize and manage project configuration files.
-Then, as an Internal Construct Hub Producer, we'll create a Construct called Hitcounter.
-Lastly, we'll edit the configuration to transpile our Constructs to the selected runtime/language targets.
+Then, as an Internal Construct Hub Producer, we'll create a construct called `Hitcounter`.
+Lastly, we'll edit the configuration to transpile our constructs to the selected runtime/language targets.

-### Setup Projen project
+### Set Up a Projen Project

 From the `construct-lib-repo` directory, Create a directory named `constructs/`.
 It should be a sibling (on the same level) of the `pipeline/` directory.